 App Update Frequency

 The most successful apps receive updates one to four times a month.
 However, that frequency is impacted by the issues and market demands bubbling up at any particular time.
-Certain issues may lead to frequent app updates, while others are part of a larger app update schedule.
+Certain issues may lead to frequent app updates for Android, while others are part of a larger app update schedule.

 Those who provide insightful feedback impact your app update schedule.
 You may find that the data you gather also guides when and where you make updates.
 Of course, if you have many apps under your brand umbrella, you may not be able to update them as frequently; you have to balance your update schedule with your budget and return on investment.